FCO/BlogSchema/README.md

 # BlogSchema

 This is an example of how easy it is to use [Red](https://github.com/FCO/Red) and [Raku](https://raku.org) to develop a DB schema for a simple blog.
-It do not serves or generates the blog's pages.
+It does not serve or generates the blog's pages.
-It's only the database schema.
+It only creates the database schema and provides introspection into the database.

 ## Usage:
 ```